pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 from the shell, but the R code should work equally in RStudio.
 (Note that RStudio may not work with the RCC guest accounts.)

-A fourth option is to use the [R kernel](https://irkernel.github.io) in [Jupyter](https://jupyter.rcc.uchicago.edu).
-This option is less recommended because our installation of Jupyter is not yet officially supported, but this could work well for you.

 ### F. Test your graphics setup

 Before continuing, let's make sure that you can generate and view